The Night of the Triffids: Plot summary

 Just before David is set to return home to the Isle of Wight, he is kidnapped by a rebel group known as the Forresters.
 However, David ends up siding with them when they reveal that Fielding is actually a terrible dictator named Torrence, an old enemy of David's father, and that he keeps Manhattan prosperous by using the black and blind citizens as slaves, unbeknownst to the rest of the population.
 The Forresters further reveal that Torrence is planning to attack the Isle of Wight in order to steal their triffid oil refining machinery and that he intends to create a race of soldiers immune to triffid poison by harvesting Christina's ovaries and implanting them into all the viable women in Manhattan.

 In order to rescue Christina and Kerris from Torrence's headquarters in the Empire State Building, the Forresters unleash thousands of triffids into the city, some as gigantic as sixty feet tall.
 Unfortunately, Torrence and his guards manage to fend off the attacks and capture David and his group.
 However, Torrence is defeated when thousands of slaves arrive, released from their slave camps during the triffid attack, and persuade the soldiers to turn on the dictator.

-At the end of the story, the great blackout was caused by interstellar dust, but people everywhere are still surviving.
+At the end of the story, the great blackout is revealed to have been caused by interstellar dust blotting out the Sun.
+However, humanity continues to survive.
 Up to 25 percent of the population is immune to triffid stings, due to repeated exposure to small amounts of the plant's poison when consuming triffids for food.